jon-acker/collaborator/README.md

 Grunt spec uses RequireJS as  DIC to provide collaborators for jasmine specs.
 By default, the tool will offer to generate a collaborate mock when using the collaborator! requirejs plugin.

-But you can edit the file collaborators.yml manually to provide a definition of your tests collaborators.
+You will need to edit the file collaborators.yml manually in order to provide the method names your tests collaborators.
 Specify the names of the collaborators methods explicitly, and a jasmine spy will be created for them.
 If you use 'null' for the method names, an existing module will be expected to be found in the corresponding src/ directory.